 None of this phased the tiddler at all but it was annoying for me and I would recommend you open the box without the child first, to check you have everything you need, including extras of anything before your little one get super excited and then you can’t complete something.

 Overall I would recommend the weekend boxes as a fun and educational activity for families to do.
-If your child is more in to art than STEM then I highly recommend the Toucan boxes.
+However if your child is more in to art than STEM then I highly recommend the Toucan boxes.

 (We were sent a box in exchange for an honest review, all opinions are my own).